ysndr/MSc-Thesis/chapter/background.md

 ### Infrastructure as Code

 A prime example for the application of configuration languages are IaaS^[Infrastructure as a Service] products.
-These solutions arise highly complex solutions with regard to resource provision (computing, storage, load balancing, etc.), network setup and scaling.
+These solutions offer great flexibility with regard to resource provision (computing, storage, load balancing, etc.), network setup and scaling of (virtual) servers.
 Although the primary interaction with those systems is imperative, maintaining entire applications' or company's environments manually comes with obvious drawbacks.

 Changing and undoing changes to existing networks requires intricate knowledge about its topology which in turn has to be meticulously documented as a significant risk for *config drift*.